Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Start integrating SMS with your CRM

 Pick your path.
 Native for speed. iPaaS for simplicity.
 Direct API for control.
+Or a messaging-first CRM, where there is nothing to integrate at all.
 Whichever you choose, the playbook is the same: consent first, automate triggers from the CRM, log receipts back, and monitor delivery.

 Ready to send CRM-triggered SMS at carrier-grade reliability?
-Explore the Arkesel SMS Platform for direct African network connections, or jump straight into the Arkesel Developer API docs for the webhook-to-API path.
+Explore the Arkesel SMS Platform for direct African network connections, or jump straight into the Arkesel SMS API documentation for the webhook-to-API path.
+Want the CRM and the messaging in one system?
+See KOVA IQ, the messaging-first CRM that lets you sell, serve, and follow up from where customers message you.
 For enterprise SMS CRM integration projects with custom sender ID registration and data residency requirements, talk to our integration team.
-Pricing, sender ID registration, and volume plans are available on our pricing page.
+Current pricing, sender ID registration, and volume plans are on our pricing page.

 Your CRM already knows who to message.
 Now it can actually reach them.